-“It’s just not something women, especially women of color, talk about in their families,” said Evette Dionne, 29, a magazine editor in Denver, Colorado.
+“It’s just not something women, especially women of color, talk about in their families,” said Evette Dionne, 30, a magazine editor in Denver, Colorado, during a phone call last spring.
 “If you’re having a heavier period or a painful period, it’s something that you’re conditioned to believe is normal.
 And so it doesn’t immediately register that it’s something that should be alarming to you.”

 That creates a dangerous cycle, according to Stewart.

 “There’s new research suggesting that maybe even the fact that (fibroids are) so common means that women don’t recognize they have a medical condition,” she said.
 “So if you’re having menstrual bleeding for ten days a month and you ask your mother and your sister, ‘Is this normal?’ and they have the same thing, they may say, ‘Yeah, this is normal.’
 So even if you do talk about it, you may not get the correct information.”

 In November 2018, a Twitter thread of Dionne’s about fibroids and how Black women need to advocate for themselves went viral, prompting dozens of other women to share their stories.